RTcmix/rtcmix.github.io/reference/scorefile/load.md

 functions.
 It it does, it calls them -- and this makes all the RTcmix functions in that DSO available to CMIX\!

-The only instrument that does not require an explicit **load** command in the scorefile is [MIX](../instruments/MIX.html) because it is the 'foundation' instrument for RTcmix.
+The only instruments that does not require an explicit **load** command in the scorefile is [MIX](../instruments/MIX.html) because it is the 'foundation' instrument for RTcmix.